jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-Alternatively, if you want to configure the log output of your entire Spring Boot application, including log output from all VMware GemFire components, then you can set the `SPRING_BOOT_LOG_PATTERN` property, or Spring Boot’s `CONSOLE_LOG_PATTERN` property, in `spring-geode-logging.properties`, as
+Alternatively, if you want to configure the log output of your entire Spring Boot application, including log output from all [vmware-gemfire-name] components, then you can set the `SPRING_BOOT_LOG_PATTERN` property, or Spring Boot’s `CONSOLE_LOG_PATTERN` property, in `spring-geode-logging.properties`, as
 follows: